-We live in an era where people spend over five hours every day on their smartphones.
-From the moment that we wake up to the moment that our heads hit our pillows, we are attached to our mobile devices.
-In fact, this attachment is one of the reasons that Google (and other search engines) has increased the importance of mobile optimization in search results.
-In other words, if you want your website to be displayed in the first page of search results, then you need to make sure that it is optimized for mobile use.
+We live in an era where people spend over five hours daily on smartphones.
+From the moment we wake up to when our heads hit our pillows, we are attached to our mobile devices.
+This attachment is one of the reasons that Google (and other search engines) has increased the importance of mobile optimization in search results.
+In other words, if you want your website to be displayed on the first page of search results, you must ensure that it is optimized for mobile use.

 What Is Mobile Optimization?

 Mobile optimization refers to the process used to ensure that site visitors have the "optimal" experience when they visit your site.
-This user-friendly experience could be achieved via a designated mobile site that is automatically populated when a mobile (or tablet) browsing device is detected.
-Alternatively, a responsive website design can be used to automatically adjust website content so that it is compatible to mobile use.
-In short, mobile optimization is an in-depth process that examines every component of the site.
-From the design to the site structure, the page speed to the actual content, mobile optimization must be maximized if you want to successfully appeal to mobile site visitors.
+This user-friendly experience could be achieved via a designated mobile site automatically populated when a mobile (or tablet) browsing device is detected.
+Alternatively, a responsive website design can be used to automatically adjust website content so that it is compatible with mobile use.
+In short, mobile optimization is an in-depth process examining every site component.
+From the design to the site structure, the page speed to the actual content, mobile optimization must be maximized if you want to appeal to mobile site visitors successfully.

 Mobile Website Best Practice Tips

 Mobile devices are inherently smaller than laptop or desktop devices.
-With this in mind, your mobile website should clearly be designed for a smaller screen.
-In other words, you have a smaller amount of "screen real estate," which means that you must design with a limited number of pixels in mind.
-To help you do this, here are a few small screen pointers that can have a big impact:
+With this in mind, your mobile website should be designed for a smaller screen.
+In other words, you have a smaller amount of "screen real estate," meaning you must design with a limited number of pixels in mind.
+To help you do this, here are a few small screen pointers that can have a significant impact:

 - Use shorter sentences.
 Keep your sentences to 20 words or less.
 Why?
-Just as we are doing right now, you want to make it easy for your visitor to read and digest the information.
+Just as we are doing, you want to make it easy for your visitor to read and digest the information.

-- Speaking of bullets ... lists are your friend!
-Through bulleted or numbered lists you can quickly display important information on a small screen.
+- Speaking of bullets, lists are your friend!
+You can quickly display critical information on a small screen through bulleted or numbered lists.
 Remember that smartphones feature touchscreens.
-Combine touchscreens with the tendency to scroll on social media sites and suddenly lists make strategic sense for quickly displaying written content.
+Combine touchscreens with the tendency to scroll on social media sites; suddenly, lists make strategic sense for quickly displaying written content.

 - Keep paragraphs short.
-Ideally you want to your paragraphs to be between three to six sentences.
-In other words, keep it short, keep it simple, and always get to your point.
+Ideally, you want your paragraphs to be between three to six sentences.
+In other words, keep it short, simple, and always get to your point.

-- Structure long-form content so that the most important information is placed at the beginning of each new section.
-To use an old school trick, you should be able to understand each section of the site by reading the first and last sentence.
+- Structure long-form content so that the most critical information is placed at the beginning of each new section.
+To use an old-school trick, you should be able to understand each section of the site by reading the first and last sentences.

-- Don't be afraid to use headers and subheadings to break up the text for mobile visitors who are interested in quickly scanning the site.
+- Don't be afraid to use headers and subheadings to break up the text for mobile visitors interested in quickly scanning the site.

 - Make sure that images are formatted for mobile viewing.
 Additionally, ensure that the quality is optimized for fast page load times.